Cyber incident recovery: Be prepared, be fast and be agile

 We’re used to planning for natural catastrophes.
 While their paths are random, we usually know what the effect of the potential damage will be.
 We can adequately prepare to mitigate the effects through necessary resiliency programs.
 With natural events, we see where and what the damage is, we know when it occurred and we know who’s impacted by it.
 Classic methods have evolved with software-defined resiliency capability to enable assured recovery.

-Recovering from cyber incidents, on the other hand, is a different story.
+Recovering from cyber incidents like cyber attack, data breach and ransomware attack, on the orher hand, is a different story.
 We have little visibility into these factors.
-We may not even know that a breach or cyberattack has happened, let alone who’s been affected, what damage occurred or how widespread it is.
+We may not even know that a breach or cyber-attack has happened, let alone who’s been affected, what damage occurred or how widespread it is.
 The threat actor may be someone on the other side of the world or it may be someone inside your enterprise.
 Their intent is malicious, and their path is not random — precise aim is being applied to your operation.

 Given the widespread risk possibilities, building a comprehensive cyber resiliency program requires a cross-competency of network, security and resiliency skills.
 A cyber resiliency assessment can provide a roadmap for readiness to recover and lead to auditable testing scenarios.